Chart Color Schemes

 Clayton is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Clayton's population is predominantly linguistically diverse, with 69.3% speaking a language other than English at home and 70.7% born overseas.
-Christianity is the primary religion in Clayton, accounting for 30.4% of its population.
-Hinduism is notably overrepresented, comprising 16.2%, compared to Greater Melbourne's average of 8.0%.
+Clayton has a high level of cultural diversity, with 69.3% of its population speaking a language other than English at home and 70.7% born overseas.
+Christianity is the predominant religion in Clayton, making up 30.4% of the population.
+Hinduism is notably overrepresented, comprising 16.2%, compared to the Greater Melbourne average of 8.0%.

 Frequently Asked Questions - Diversity